 Puerto Montt is a city with a charm of its own.
 Visitors may walk along its waterfront or admire its streets, mounts, churches and museums.
-However, they will always end up at aromatic Angelmó.
+And they will always end up at aromatic Angelmó.

 When walking along the waterfront, visitors come across piers, the Yatch Club, the local harbor, fabulous cruise liners, the Angelmó harbor and its handicrafts market and, in front, Tenglo Island, famous for its vantage point and its curanto.